-Compounding these problems, financial pressures on other programs that provide services to seniors, such as Medicare and Medicaid, have led to reductions in the services provided by those programs, and a related increase in demands on Older Americans Act programs.
-Both in fiscal year 2020 and the upcoming fiscal year 2021 and fiscal year 2022 budget cycles, COVID-19 will put enormous budget pressures on the Health and Human Services budget both within the administration and the congressional budget process.
-It is critical DRCOG advocate to ensure COVID-19 does not adversely affect the dollars appropriated to the states for Older Americans Act Programs.
+Compounding these problems, the coming expiration of pandemic relief funding and financial pressures on other programs that provide services to seniors, such as Medicare and Medicaid, have led to reductions in the services provided by those programs, and a related increase in demands on Older Americans Act programs.
 At the same time, there are proposals for addressing the nation's long-term debt that actually would result in significant cuts in funding for these programs.